van-clj/thoth/README.md

 ```
 Where shortened_url is the shortened id.

+### Retrieving an URL.

 Then you just need to do a GET  request to your shortener with that id and it
 should redirect to the original url:
 ```bash
  curl -i http://myshort.cl/1lQ
 ```

+## Instructions to deploy to Heroku.

+By default, the config file in production enviroment will try to look for a
+herokuhq environment variable.
+So setting up the application to heroku should
+be as simple as (assuming you have heroku alredy configured):

+1. git clone thoth.
+2. cd thoth.
+3. heroku create --stack cedar
+4. git push heroku master
+5. heroku addons:add mongohq:free
+6. heroku config:add APP_ENV=production
+7. git push heroku master

 ## License

 Copyright (C) 2012 Rafael Chacón